 This is in Notifications > click on [your name] has left you feedback > click on the big green button that says ‘SHOW FEEDBACK’ (or ‘VALUTAZIONE’ if their profile is in Italian) and they will see everything there.

 6. Student Interests (time permitting)

-The first session can fly by, but if you have 5-7 minutes at the end of this session, give the student the chance to talk about his/her hobbies and interests.
+If you have 5-7 minutes at the end of this session, give the student the chance to talk about his/her hobbies and interests.
 This is easy for them and it will also help you when picking appropriate/fun/interesting activities to give the student.

 7. Summary and Next Steps

 Always leave 1-2 minutes at the end of the session to briefly summarize what you’ve discussed and what you have in store for the student.

 Remind the student that you will be submitting his/her feedback form later in the day and to send you a message if he/she has any questions.